YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 numeric overflow.

-``YDB_ERR_SVNOSET`` — the application inappropriately attempted to modify the value of an instrinsic special variable such as an attempt to increment ``$trestart`` using `ydb_incr_s()`_.
+``YDB_ERR_SVNOSET`` — the application inappropriately attempted to modify the value of an intrinsic special variable such as an attempt to increment ``$trestart`` using `ydb_incr_s()`_.

 ``YDB_ERR_TIMEOUT2LONG`` – This return code indicates that a value